Clumsy (Our Lady Peace album): Background

 While on tour in support of Naveed the band attempted to begin writing for their next album.
 Like most bands, the challenges of writing a successful follow-up album was found to be difficult as each member now approached the writing process from a different set of experiences, personal goals, and influences from their time spent touring.
 Collaborations between band members and the co-writing producer broke down and writing sessions at the producer's studio resulted in nothing of use.
-The decision was made by Raine Maida that the way to resolve the situation was to change the line-up.
-It was either Mike Turner or Chris Eacrett.
-The concern then turned to what challenges would be faced with the task of replacing either.
-With Turner threatening legal recourse and Maida's school friend Duncan Coutts a bass player in his own band, the choice was simple.
-Immediately following the band's opening stint with Van Halen, Coutts was asked to join the band to be its new permanent bass player.
-"I don't want to call our old bass player Chris a weak link...I think he's a talented musician, just different from us." claimed Maida at the time of the announcement.
+The decision was made by frontman Raine Maida that the way to resolve the situation was to change the line-up, by dismissing either guitarist Mike Turner or bassist Chris Eacrett.
+Immediately following the band's opening stint with Van Halen, Maida's school friend, Duncan Coutts, was asked to join the band to be its new permanent bass player.
+"I don't want to call our old bass player Chris a weak link...I think he's a talented musician, just different from us," claimed Maida at the time of the announcement.

 Creative tensions between Turner and the band would linger through the rest of the decade before coming to a head during the recording of their fifth album, 2002's Gravity, where they would finally part ways.